tetrapods/raft/README.md

 You have to provide your own RPC implementation (A class that implements io.tetrapod.raft.RaftRPC)

-We have some support for non-blocking snapshotting using copy-on-writes, but this is not tested or complete.
+It supports log compaction and we have some support for non-blocking snapshotting using copy-on-writes, but this is not tested or complete.

 Online cluster configuration changes are not yet supported